 Email marketing is all about delivering the right offer to a subscriber when he or she is ready for it.
 Using funnels, you construct a series of events based upon an event.

 It's critical that you understand the workflow of these funnels, or else you may send your subscriber the wrong message or worse, completely ignore the right moment to send the message they need.

 As you can see, we get basic cards with a brief title, description, and a button to launch their funnel template.

 Once inside the Funnel Builder, we see an interface like this one.

 It’s a linear progression of blocks.
-The Groundhogg CEO claims that style of interface is what Agency clients prefer over a flowchart design because they can use it faster.
+The Groundhogg CEO claims that the style of interface is what Agency clients prefer over a flowchart design because they can use it faster.

 Time is money, he said.

 They understand these linear blocks and can work with them faster than a flowchart design.
-Since the majority of Groundhogg clients are Agency users, it's considered the best user interface by Groundhogg designers.
+Since the majority of Groundhogg clients are Agency users, it's considered the best interface by Groundhogg designers.